lucky-vers/Cryptonite-Taskphase/Writeup.md

 bandit0@bandit.labs.overthewire.org's password:
 ```

-We paste the password we were given (`bandit0`), and are dropped into a shell session.
+We paste the password we were given (`bandit0`), and are dropped into a shell session

 ```
 bandit0@bandit:~$